SANJAY-N0/sheet-shot/README.md

 ## 🔌 Step 5 — Load the Extension in Chrome / Brave

+Chrome extensions loaded from a local folder (instead of the Web Store) are called **unpacked extensions**.
+You load them using Developer Mode.
+Once loaded, Chrome assigns your extension a unique **Extension ID** — a 32-character string that Google uses to verify the origin of OAuth requests.
+You need this ID to complete Step 3 on Google Cloud Console.

 1. Open Chrome → go to `chrome://extensions`
 2. Enable **Developer Mode** (top-right toggle)
 3. Click **"Load unpacked"**